mwestacott2046/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-Solutions to Advent of Code
+My Solutions to the Advent of Code challenges

 ## Solutions for 2020
 Brushing up my python skills using Advent of Code